codeniko/vtundfix/README.md

 #Vtundfix / Vtundctl
-Vtundfix is a daemon written in bash to keep Vtund up and running.
+Vtundfix is a service written in bash to keep Vtund up and running.
 Occasionally, the tunnel between Rutgers LCSR and CBIM would go down for an unknown reason and would require a manual restart.
 Vtundfix is a general solution which detects if any component of the tunnel (bridge/vlan/tap interfaces, processes) is not working, and fixes the problem that is detected.

 Vtundctl is a control script that merges the commands and init commands of Vtund and Vtundfix.
 Usage of Vtundctl can be found in subsection **Using Vtundfix and Vtundctl**.